Richard J. Israel (rabbi)

-Richard James Israel (1929 – 2000) was an American rabbi, educator, civil rights activist, and author.
-Known for his contributions to Jewish education and campus ministry, he was also a noted participant in the American civil rights movement and a prominent voice in modern Jewish thought.
+Richard James Israel (1929 – 2000) was an American rabbi, educator, civil rights activist, and author who worked in Jewish education and campus ministry and participated in the American civil rights movement.

 Early life and education

 Richard James Israel was born in 1929 in Chicago, Illinois.
 He graduated from the University of Chicago in 1950.
 He then studied in Israel at Yeshivat Kerem B'Yavneh before being ordained at the Hebrew Union College-Jewish Institute of Religion in 1957.
 During that time he served as rabbi of the Bene Israel Congregation in Bombay, India.

 Career

 Israel began his professional career as associate director of the Hillel Foundation at the University of California, Los Angeles (UCLA), from 1957 to 1959.
 He then served as the director of the Yale University Hillel Foundation for twelve years.
 In 1971, he became executive director of the Hillel Council of Greater Boston, a position he held for 14 years.

 He was later affiliated with the Reconstructionist Rabbinical College, where he served as director of the Rabbinic Program for the College Campus.
-He also contributed to the Jewish Campus Activities Committee and worked with the Combined Jewish Philanthropies of Greater Boston.
+He was also a part of the Jewish Campus Activities Committee and worked with the Combined Jewish Philanthropies of Greater Boston.